Pickled chillies is a delicious and easy way to preserve spicy peppers. Keep a jar in the fridge and serve with sandwiches, tacos and nachos.

 How to pickle chillies

 Sterilize glass jars then fill with sliced chillies or spicy peppers of your choice and bay leaves.
-In a saucepan, combine vinegar, coriander seeds, mustard seeds, salt and sugar.
+In a saucepan over medium heat, combine vinegar, coriander seeds, mustard seeds, salt and sugar.
 Bring to a boil and stir to dissolve the sugar.
 Pour the boiling hot liquid into the jars, filling right to the top.
 Carefully seal the jar with a tight fitting lid and allow to cool to room temperature then transfer to the fridge.
 Allow the chillies to pickle for at least an hour (slice them thinner if you want them to pickle quickly) but I prefer them after 2-3 days.

 How long do pickled peppers last?